Shopify/css/building-a-component/readme.md

 `.blog-post--featured` This is a [variation](#variations).
 We combine the name of component `blog-post` with the variation `featured`, separated with double dashes `--`.
 This describes a different way of displaying a component.

 `.blog-post__time` Like before, this is another sub-component.
 This time it belongs to the `blog-post`.
-It’s still a subcomponent even though it is not a direct child of the component.
+It’s still a sub-component even though it is not a direct child of the component.
 We prefer this to `blog-post__date__time` to keep the class names simple and easier to read.

 ### Components